Professor Stan Skafidas

 - Soraya G, Nguyen T, Abeyrathne C, Huynh D, Chan J, Nguyen P, Nasr B, Chana G, Kwan P, Skafidas E. A label-free, quantitative Fecal Hemoglobin detection platform for colorectal cancer screening.
 Biosensors.
 MDPI AG.
 2017, Vol. 7, Issue 2.

-- Abu-Akel A, Testa RR, Jones H, Ross N, Skafidas E, Tonge B, Pantelis C. Attentional set-shifting and social abilities in children with schizotypal and comorbid autism spectrum disorders..
+- Abu-Akel A, Testa R, Jones H, Ross N, Skafidas E, Tonge B, Pantelis C. Attentional set-shifting and social abilities in children with schizotypal and comorbid autism spectrum disorders..
 Aust N Z J Psychiatry.
+Sage Publications.
 2017.

 - Khandokar M, Bakaul M, Asaduzzaman M, Skafidas E, Nirmalathas A. Characterization of geometry and depleting carrier dependence of active silicon waveguide in tailoring optical properties.
 PHOTONICS RESEARCH.
 Optical Society of America.
 2017, Vol. 5, Issue 4.